Sir Peter L. Knight, Emeritus Professor, Imperial College London

 Academia seems to be digging itself into a deeper and deeper hole, defending core constructs yet ignoring a more simple, basic understanding of light, space-time, and matter-energy.

-Could Isaac Newton’s absolute space and time be misleading us?
+Could Isaac Newton and his absolute space and time be misleading us?

 Might a finite space and time serve us better?

-The Lucasian Professors have a daunting history; and, could that history possibly have limited the debate about the first moment of time? …and the very nature of inflation?
+The Lucasian Professors have a daunting history.
+Could that history possibly have limited the debate about the first moment of time? …and the very nature of inflation?

-Rather naively our high school geometry classes explored the simple relation between tetrahedrons and octahedrons: https://81018.com/tot/ We walked back inside both by applying base-2 notation only to discover in 47 steps within, we were at the CERN-scale of measurement and within another 67 steps within, quite unlike Zeno, we hit a wall.
+Rather naively our high school geometry classes explored the simple relation between tetrahedrons and octahedrons: https://81018.com/tot-2/ We walked back inside both by applying base-2 notation only to discover in 47 steps within, we were at the CERN-scale of measurement and within another 67 steps within Planck scale.
+Quite unlike Zeno, we hit a wall.
 Yet, both George J. Stoney and Max Planck were there to advise us.
-We couldn’t go further within, so with a little help, we multiplied by 2, retraced our steps, then went an additional 90 steps to the age and size of the universe.
+We couldn’t go further within, so with a little help, we multiplied Planck Length by 2, virtually retraced our steps, then went an additional 90 steps to the age and size of the universe.

 It is a simple model.
 Too simple and too logical for most, the numbers, I believe, are worth a little time to explore — https://81018.com/chart/ Even our sixth grade class of savants understood these simple progressions.